 ![]() |

-The jungle out the back of our hotel in Nai Ploa Beach, South Thailand. |
+The jungle outside the back of our hotel in Nai Ploa Beach, South Thailand. |

 ![]() |